Catminusminus/scenn/README.md

 ```

 <strong>WIP</strong>
 The blow code should be worked, but fails due to hitting the constexpr evaluation step limit.
-Even in run time, it hits stack-overflow.
-We suspect that the mnist_data is too large, however, we can not use `ulimit -s unlimited` in WSL, so it is not sure yet.
-We are developping this issue now.
 ```cpp
 // training and evaluating an model in compile time SCENN_CONSTEXPR auto mini_mnist_test() {